-Be sure to follow the Graduate Center’s Application Requirements.
-When preparing your application, we recommend you consider the following.
-Your personal statement should demonstrate a clear professional trajectory that focuses on your aspirations as a teacher, scholar, practitioner, or applied researcher.
-If you choose to include personal aspects of your life that led to a commitment to work in the human services, please link those experiences to your professional development and current scholarly interests.
+Personal Statement: Focus on how your career led you to want to apply to a doctoral program.
+If you choose to include personal aspects of your life, please link those experiences to your professional development and current scholarly interests.
 If you have had post-Master's research experiences, elaborate on them.
-These might include data collection and report writing for your organization; program planning or evaluation; interviewing individual research subjects or conducting focus groups; data management and statistical analysis; or similar research-related activities.
-If you are a relatively recent Master's degree graduate, discuss any research activities you were engaged in as a student or areas of inquiry that intrigued you in your Master’s program that remain compelling to you.
+If you are a relatively recent Master's degree graduate, discuss research you engaged in as a student or areas of inquiry that intrigued you in your Master’s program.
 If you have secured funding for research projects or innovative programs, please elaborate on these.
-Since our students often select topics for their dissertation research that emerge from their experiences as macro- or micro-level practitioners, discuss practice-related issues that might serve as the basis for your work in the program.
-Over the course of the program, you will learn more about these issues and ways to study them.
-Or, you may decide to study entirely new questions.
-At this point we do not expect you to know all the questions that you will wish to pursue, and we certainly do not expect you to have all the answers.
+Write about practice-related issues that might serve as the basis for your work in the program.
 Finally, you may have had experiences teaching, developing and/or delivering training programs, or working in an academic or policy advocacy environment.
-Please write about these experiences in your statement and ways in which doctoral studies will enhance your future work.
-Additional hints: Make certain that your spelling and grammar are correct and your written presentation is clear and well organized.
+Please write about these experiences.
+Additional advice: Make certain that your spelling and grammar are correct and your written presentation is clear and well organized.
 If there are any discrepancies in your academic performance, please explain them.

-Who are three scholars whose work you consider to be especially relevant to the area you would like to study in the doctoral program?
+Three Scholars Paper: Identify three scholars established and respected in your academic specialization whose work you consider to be especially relevant to the area you would like to study in the doctoral program.
 Explain why you consider their work particularly important to your thinking about this issue.
-Include a list of references with at least one recent publication by each scholar.
+Include a list of references with at least one recent publication by each scholar (10 to 12 pages).

+No bound materials will be accepted, and all writing samples must be emailed as PDF files to email@example.com.
 All materials must be submitted in English, and any foreign documents must be accompanied by official English translations.
-We do not require GRE scores.
-Please be sure to include your updated curriculum vitae (CV).